allyyblack/startup/README.md

  Backend listens for WebSocket connection
  Frontend makes WebSocket connection
  Data sent over WebSocket connection
- WebSocket data displayed - All user info shows
+ WebSocket data displayed - All user chats show

+ ## React deliverable

+For this deliverable I converted the application over to use React.

+ Bundled and transpiled
+ Components - Login, user list, chat are all components.
+ Router - Routing between login and chat components.
+ Hooks - React uses class properties instead of UseState to track changes in chat state.